Mishimoto 2015 Subaru WRX Thermostatic Oil Cooler Kit, Part 1: Product Introduction and Reasoning

 Interested in purchasing our thermostatic WRX oil cooler?
 Check out our product page for more information!

 After releasing our most recent direct-fit oil cooler kit for the 2015 Subaru WRX, questions from our fan base and online communities began to fill our inboxes.
 Our kit included all necessary components for installation and placed a large 19-row oil cooler in the front grille area.
 We saw huge gains in cooling performance for this particular setup, with decreases of over 25°F. This project was extremely successful and we anticipated that our customers would be very pleased with the performance.
 The primary concern with a portion of enthusiasts was low fluid temperatures.
 This kit was designed with a vehicle-specific oil sandwich plate that sat on top of the factory oil cooler/warmer.
-The sandwich plate is shown below.

 This was a truly unique design, however the one feature this component lacked was an internal thermostat of any sort.
 We designed this product to function in conjunction with the stock heat exchanger.
 By doing so we would be using the warming capabilities of the stock cooler to bring fluid temperatures up and then using our liquid-to-air cooler to regulate them properly.
 Now, being that fluid is constantly running to the cooler, warmup rates are going to be slightly slower compared to the stock setup.
 Some of our customers in colder climates were concerned about this, being that fluid temperatures that are too cold can often be just as harmful as hot fluid temperatures.
 In order to provide product support for customers in colder environments, we selected to tackle a thermostatic version of this kit.